 If no except clause matches the exception, the search for an exception handler continues in the surrounding code and on the invocation stack.

 If the evaluation of an expression in the header of an except clause raises an exception, the original search for a handler is canceled and a search starts for the new exception in the surrounding code and on the call stack (it is treated as if the entire try statement raised the exception).

-Before an except clause’s suite is executed, details about the exception are assigned to three variables in the sys module: sys.exc_type receives the object identifying the exception; sys.exc_value receives the exception’s parameter; sys.exc_traceback receives a traceback object (see section The standard type hierarchy) identifying the point in the program where the exception occurred.
-These details are also available through the sys.exc_info() function, which returns a tuple (exc_type, exc_value, exc_traceback).
-Use of the corresponding variables is deprecated in favor of this function, since their use is unsafe in a threaded program.
-As of Python 1.5, the variables are restored to their previous values (before the call) when returning from a function that handled an exception.
+Before an except clause’s suite is executed, details about the exception are stored in the sys module and can be access via sys.exc_info(). sys.exc_info() returns a 3-tuple consisting of the exception class, the exception instance and a traceback object (see section The standard type hierarchy) identifying the point in the program where the exception occurred. sys.exc_info() values are restored to their previous values (before the call) when returning from a function that handled an exception.

 If finally is present, it specifies a ‘cleanup’ handler.
 The try clause is executed, including any except and else clauses.
 If an exception occurs in any of the clauses and is not handled, the exception is temporarily saved.
 The finally clause is executed.
-If there is a saved exception, it is re-raised at the end of the finally clause.
-If the finally clause raises another exception or executes a return or break statement, the saved exception is discarded:
+If there is a saved exception it is re-raised at the end of the finally clause.
+If the finally clause raises another exception, the saved exception is set as the context of the new exception.
+If the finally clause executes a return or break statement, the saved exception is discarded:

 def f(): try: 1/0 finally: return 42 >>> f() 42